Electroversity/Electroverse/README.md

 [![Gitter](https://badges.gitter.im/Electroversity-org/community.svg)](https://gitter.im/Electroversity-org/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

 <!-------------------- Summary -------------------->
-The Vision for this repository is to engage people be it young students or adults in diving into the realm of Electronics starting with the basic development board i.e., using **Arduino**.
+The Vision for this repository is to engage people, be it young students or adults, in diving into the realm of Electronics starting with the basic development board i.e., using **Arduino**.
 Repository welcomes community based contributions in terms of new circuit builds and programs.

 ## $\gg$ Contents